kawre/neotab.nvim/README.md

 ## why `neotab.nvim`

-Rather than use `treesitter` nodes like other alike plugins, `neotab.nvim` uses simple logic to move in and out of, or find the next best matching pair.
+Unlike other similar plugins that tabout out of `treesitter` nodes, `neotab.nvim` uses simple logic to move in and out of pairs or find the next best matching pair.

-By doing so, you can expect the same consistent behavior regardless of the file type or state of the parsed `treesitter` tree.
+This approach ensures a consistent behavior regardless of the file type or the state of the parsed `treesitter` tree.

+This plugin doesn't aim to replace existing similar plugins.
+Instead, it offers a different, less fancy but more predictable and consistent method for tabbing out of pairs.

 <!-- ## 📬 Requirements -->